 For workshifting to be successful, a person has to follow good learning practices.
 Because setting routines is important, try to set consistent work hours or lesson lengths.
-If that’s not possible, then ask your child to follow the same steps every time he or she starts a lesson.
+If that’s not possible, then ask your child to follow the same steps every time they start a lesson.
 To keep everyone organized, use a learning calendar.

-To see if workshifting is right for your child, make sure you evaluate his or her experience with it.
-Remember to ask the following questions:
+To see if workshifting is right for your child, make sure you evaluate your student’s experience with it.
+For instance, try asking the following questions:

 - How does it feel to move around?